datechie/catalog/README.md

 # Udacity FSND Project - Catalog Application
 The project creates a catalog database, populates it with some sample data and demonstrates CRUD operations and 3rdparty authentication.
 The project is based on the Flask framework.
+The starting point for this project was the class Restaurnt project and the authentication has been used from that project.
 The project contains the following content
 * **database_setup_catalog.py**  - Python script to create the catalog.db.
 * **sampledata.py** - Python script to add sample data to the database
 * **project.py** - Main application python script
-* **client_secrets.json** - File containing Google authentication informations
+* **client_secrets.json** - File containing Google authentication information
-* **fb_client_secrets.json** - File containing Facebook authentication informations
+* **fb_client_secrets.json** - File containing Facebook authentication information
 * **README.md** -  This file specifies details about the project and how to run and access the application.
 * **catalog.json** - This file contains the sample JSON endpoint output.
 * **catalog.db** - Sample Database to launch the application directly